Unseen University: Ponder Stibbons

 "originally rather lazy by nature, he seems to have blossomed to become the youngest and most depressingly keen member of the faculty ... as one of the few wizards at the University with his head screwed on in any fashion, he appears, quite against his will, to be in the front line."

 Ponder is the only senior member for the UU faculty to be without a beard.

-In the film version of Terry Pratchett's Hogfather he is portrayed by Ed Coleman.
+In Terry Pratchett's Hogfather, the film adaptation of the book of the same name, he is portrayed by Ed Coleman.

 Stibbons also appears in the video game Discworld II, in the High Energy Facility.
 He is characterised differently than in the books, evidenced by his erratic speech patterns and verbal tics, as well as his denials that he is being adversely affected by working on Hex.

 Rincewind

 Rincewind holds the Chair of Experimental Serendipity, the Chair for the Public Misunderstanding of Magic, and the positions of Professor of Virtual Anthropology, Egregious Professor of Cruel and Unusual Geography, Reader in Slood Dynamics, Fretwork Teacher, Lecturer in Approximate Accuracy, and Health and Safety Officer.
 These apparently unwanted positions were awarded to Rincewind provided that he does not receive any salary.
 Prior to receiving these titles, Rincewind held the post of Assistant Librarian, but it is unclear whether or not he retains the office.
 Rincewind is often concerned with his life, as many people all across Discworld have attempted to take it.

 In the film version of The Colour of Magic he is portrayed by David Jason.